mrmrc182/mrmrc182/README.md

 - 👋 Hi, I’m @mrmrc182
 - 👀 I’m interested in sports, loud music, and beautiful code
-- 🌱 I’m currently learning about progressive web applications at UCSD's Full Stack Web Development Bootcamp.
+- 🌱 I’m currently learning about React.Js and MERN Stack at UCSD's Full Stack Web Development Bootcamp.
 - 📫 How to reach me send me a message

 <!---